 © Photo by Martin Ellis

-In 2012 Barker-Mill Estates donated land to Colbury Parish Council to deliver new allotments for the community.
+Barker-Mill Estates has donated land to Colbury Parish Council to deliver new allotments for the community.
 There are different types and sizes of allotments depending on a person’s needs including a raised bed for the elderly and disabled, and a communal area for children to play and allotment holders to relax.

 Provision of land in Nursling also enabled the parish council to offer 35 allotments to the community.